The Turkey Real Estate Guide: How to Purchase a Property in Turkey

 Note that buying land is an entirely different ballgame and it should be done with even more caution.
 Different rules on VAT and other fees apply.

-- You’re a foreign buyer and you’re purchasing from a Turkish company that sells pre-owned properties as their main field of business.
+And you definitely have to pay VAT when you’re a foreign buyer and purchasing from a Turkish company that sells pre-owned properties as their main field of business.

 So, there are a few good ways to avoid having to pay VAT if you’re smart with your property search.